MonolixSuite in R

 • Decision Tree (DT)

 A fast, greedy algorithm that works well when inter-individual variability (IIV) is not part of the search.
 It quickly narrows down to a strong candidate structure.
+Only supports the built-in PK library (library = "pk").

 • Ant Colony Optimization (ACO)

 A stochastic, population-based algorithm where many “ants” explore the model space and share information.
 Particularly effective when exploring complex spaces that include IIV.
+Supports parallel execution.

 • Exhaustive Search

 Tests all possible models in the search space.
 Useful when the space is small enough to allow it, and when you want a complete overview.
+Supports parallel execution.

 Function Reference